Tabby cat: Temperament

-Personality and aggression varies widely from cat to cat, and is multifactorial.
+Personality and aggression vary widely from cat to cat, and is multifactorial.
 A 2015 study from University of California, Davis sought to examine the relationship between coat color and behavior in cats.
 Researchers ran statistical analyses from 1,274 online surveys completed by cat owners.
 The owners were asked to rank the cats' aggressiveness during interactions with human aggression, handling aggression, and veterinary aggression.
 The study concluded that, though aggressive behaviors did show up in different levels between different coats, these were relatively minor.
-The larger differences in aggression seemed to researchers to be sex-linked, rather than related to any coat pattern or coloring:With all coat colors combined, females were identified by their guardians as more aggressive during veterinary visits compared with males (X² = 10.36, p = .001).
-Analyses showed that gray-and-white and black/brown/gray tabby females were more aggressive than their male counterparts at veterinarians’ offices (X² = 9.28, p = .002, and X² = 5.00, p = .025, respectively).A similar study also reported no evidence of a link between a cat's behavior and their coat pattern; however, it suggested that any differences were just how they were being perceived, i.e. people perceive orange cats as "friendly" and white cats as "shy," and then look for confirmation of these perceptions.
+The larger differences in aggression seemed to researchers to be sex-linked, rather than related to any coat pattern or coloring:

+A similar study also reported no evidence of a link between a cat's behavior and its coat pattern; however, it suggested that any differences were just how they were being perceived, i.e. people perceive orange cats as "friendly" and white cats as "shy", and then look for confirmation of these perceptions.